 The CP team has extensive direct, indirect and third-party analytical experience with securing diverse cannabis properties across the United States.
-CP is now and will continue to fully comply with all State and local security requirements for Marijuana Establishments.
-CP has submitted detailed security plans to the Police Chief of the City of Holyoke and the Police Chief in Lee.
+CP will fully comply with all State and local security requirements for Marijuana Establishments.
+CP has submitted, along with American Alarm Company, detailed security plans to the Police Chief of the City of Holyoke and the Police Chief in Lee.
 Both of the Police Chiefs have formally approved the CP Security Plans in writing to the City Council and the Town Select Board, respectively.

-Marketing:
+Marketing

-Canna Provisions believes that the best marketing we can do is to provide a professional and customer focused experience in all of our stores.
+Canna Provisions believes that the best marketing we can possibly do is provide a professional, thoughtful experience in our stores.
 We are committed to extensive training of all of our employees to ensure the highest quality experience for all of our customers.
-Our staff have thorough and proven understanding of all of our products so that they can communicate effectively to customers in our store.
-In addition to customer service and product training, we will be advertising in local newspapers and magazines, utilizing social media and will have a customer loyalty program allowing customers to optin to our newsletters and text blasts.
+Our staff will have thorough and proven understanding of all of our products so that they can communicate effectively to customers in our store.
+In addition to customer service and product training, we will be advertising in local newspapers and magazines, utilizing social media and will have a customer loyalty program allowing customers to opt-in to our newsletters and text blasts.
 We will follow all state and local laws with regards to marketing and advertising and include all required warning statements.
 In addition to our training, marketing and advertising- our retail environment will be thoughtful to the local look and feel of our surroundings with an emphasis on local products, local employees and a commitment to our community.